-In 2015, our fieldwork will emphasize site discovery and archaeological survey rather than the more intensive excavations at known sites that we have done in past AU field schools.
-Participants will share in the excitement of recording previously unknown archaeological sites while also helping us to vastly increase our understanding of pre-Civil War swamp life and population dynamics within the swamp’s political economy.
+In 2016, our fieldwork will emphasize archaeological survey, intensive excavations, and identification of material culture.
+Participants will share in the excitement of recording previously unknown archaeological sites while also helping us to vastly increase our understanding of undocumented and transient laborers and their lives in the US.

 Students will have ample opportunities to gain solid experiences and training in a variety of aspects of archaeological fieldwork including, but not limited to, the following:

 In gaining such experiences, students will be paving the way to their future employment in public, academic, and private archaeology research.
 Students who are not planning on a career in archaeology will find the experience of learning the methods and practices of archaeology and working as part of a research team in a vast natural setting to be rewarding and beneficial for any career and personal paths.
-Participating students will play key roles in helping the GDSLS to continue to generate one of the most detailed archaeological data sets available in the United States that pertains to resistant African American maroon and Indigenous American swamp communities.
+Participating students will play key roles in helping the GDULP to generate a detailed archaeological data set of Great Depression-era transient laborer communities which will one of the first of its kind in the United States.

 Generally, students should register through American University for ANTH 560 for 3 or 6 credit hours.
-Costs will include tuition as well as a Field School fee that is not to exceed $600.
-For the duration of the field school, we will be staying on property outside of the Refuge (probably in well-appointed crew cabins at a local campground) but within a reasonable distance for daily travel to and from sites.
-More details regarding costs and the logistics of accommodations, transportation, and food are provided in field school documents (accessible through links on this page or from the Project Director).
+Costs will include tuition as well as a Field School fee that is not to exceed $475.
+For the duration of the field school, we will be driving to and from the site each day (generally, M-F) in a large van to accommodate all student participants.
+Students will be responsible for bringing food to the site each day as well as some specific pieces of equipment that will be determined before the field school begins.
 Please contact the Project Director if you have any questions or concerns about the costs, logistics, and/or details of the program.

 Please send applications and direct any Field School–related questions to: